Geeta Bharat Jain

 Geeta Bharat Jain (born 5 July 1964) is an Indian politician representing the Bharatiya Janata Party.
-She won election as an independent candidate.
-She afterwards gave support to the Shiv Sena-led government.
-After one year, she joined Shiv Sena.
-She is member of the 14th Maharashtra Legislative Assembly from Mira Bhayandar constituency.
+She won an election as an independent candidate and subsequently gave support to the Shiv Sena-led government.
+After a year, she joined the Shiv Sena.
+She is a member of the 14th Maharashtra Legislative Assembly from Mira Bhayandar constituency.
 She served as a Mayor of the city of Mira-Bhayandar from February 2015 to August 2017.
 On June 22, 2022, she publicly extended her support to the Bharatiya Janata Party (BJP).

 Early life

-Jain was born in Marwari Speaking family in Mumbai and raised in Mumbai suburb Andheri.
+Jain was born in a Marwari Speaking family in Mumbai and raised in the Mumbai suburb of Andheri.
 She graduated from PVT Polytechnic College, Mumbai with a Diploma of Medical Laboratory Technology in 1984.
 Jain was the elder sister among three siblings.
 Her father ran a retail cloth shop at Jogeshwari.

-After completing her schooling at M.A. high school, Andheri, she completed her secondary studies at Bhavans College, Mumbai.
+After completing her schooling at M.A.
+High School, Andheri, she completed her secondary studies at Bhavans College, Mumbai.
 Jain also attended PVT Polytechnic College, Santacruz, Mumbai to pursue the Diploma of Medical Laboratory Technology (D.M.L.T.)